miklevin/MikeLev.in/_posts/2025-01-02-one-card-flow.md

 right there in front of the LLM.
 The file you're in is the only one it needs to look at for full context.
-Yes, the file can then grow quite large, but if you're good at navigating large files, it's way better for flow-state than jumping between files&#151; the mental equivalent to taking your hands off the keyboard for the mouse.
+Yes, the file can then grow quite large, but if you're good at navigating large files, it's way better for flow-state than jumping between files— the mental equivalent to taking your hands off the keyboard for the mouse.

 Next, I went on to actually fix it and make it work per my vision.
 This was no